 On March 28, 2008, the Company amended and restated its existing \$200.0 million credit facility by entering into an amended and restated credit agreement with the Administrative Agent and a syndicate of lenders (the "Amended and Restated Credit Facility").
+As of June 30, 2009, the borrowing base under the \$200.0 million Amended and Restated Credit

-The amount available for borrowing at any one time is limited to the borrowing base for the Company's properties in the State of Alabama, which was initially set at \$90.0 million.
-The borrowing base will be re-determined semi-annually by the lenders in their sole discretion based on reserve reports as prepared by reserve engineers, together with, among other things, the oil and natural gas prices at such time.
+Facility was \$110.0 million.
+The amount available for borrowing at any one time is limited to the borrowing base for the Company's properties in the State of Alabama.
+The borrowing base is re-determined semi-annually by the lenders in their sole discretion based on reserve reports as prepared by reserve engineers, together with, among other things, the oil and natural gas prices at such time.
 Any increase in each borrowing base must be approved by all of the lenders.
 The Amended and Restated Credit Facility matures on October 31, 2010.